kvutien/Doc-Machu_Picchu_hacks/README.md

 ## Context of the Document
 This document reminds what is **Machu Picchu** and describes potential **ETH Global 2025 projects** that can be carried out on the theme of Machu Picchu.

-The Inca citadel Machu Picchu was built using huge stones, themselves well crafted, that are assembled together to make even bigger monuments.
+The Inca citadel Machu Picchu was built using **huge stones, themselves well crafted, that are assembled together to make even bigger monuments**.
 ![Git basics](./images/0-Machu_Picchu-2025.jpg)

 Machu Picchu is an open-source project that leverages 21st century tools for humanitarian purposes: https://kvutien-yes.medium.com/project-machu-picchu-white-paper-2024-part-1-735b60c55a92.